shivanshdave/2020-432/classes/class01/README.md

 ### Attendance

 I expect you to come to class.
 If you have to miss a single class, just be sure to catch up on any needed materials - no need to let me know in advance or afterwards.
 We expect you to complete all necessary deliverables, and to review the README for that day's class for other announcements.
 If you are going to miss **more than one class in a row**, let Dr. Love know, via email, in advance, ideally.

-## Key Materials

-- Today's slides are [available in PDF](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class01/432_2020_slides01.pdf) and [also in R Markdown](https://github.com/THOMASELOVE/2020-432/blob/master/classes/class01/432_2020_slides01.Rmd) formats.
-I used the R Markdown to generate the PDF.
-- Karl W. Broman & Kara H. Woo (2018) [Data Organization in Spreadsheets](https://github.com/THOMASELOVE/2019-432/blob/master/references/pdf/Broman_and_Woo_2018_Data_Organization_in_Spreadsheets.pdf), *The American Statistician*, 72:1, 2-10, DOI: [10.1080/00031305.2017.1375989](https://doi.org/10.1080/00031305.2017.1375989) will be discussed today, and is well worth your time, as you start to think about your course project.
-- The material we discuss today about building a Table 1 in R is introduced in [Chapter 1 of the Course Notes](https://thomaselove.github.io/2020-432-book/building-table-1.html).

 ### We'll do some "live" coding today.
 Materials for that include: